nicercode/nicercode.github.io/source/git/why.md

 solving a problem** and review which one you like best (or show them to someone else).

-8. Gives you **an auditable project history**; you know when you did what you did.
+8. Gives you **an audit-able project history**; you know when you did what you did.

-The other great reason for using version control is that it allows for effective and trasnparent collabortion among small or large groups of scientists.
+The other great reason for using version control is that it allows for effective and transparent collaboration among small or large groups of scientists.

 <blockquote class="twitter-tweet"><p>“GitHub has empowered a new generation of
 people to collaborate, create, produce.” <a href="http://t.co/aSbXZBXHkW"